Skip to main content

 And quite soon, MORE had past.

-’Tis hard t’believe, those eons vast,
+’Tis hard t’believe, those years so vast

 Have rapidly, flown by,